 Buildings at most of these depots were clad in corrugated iron, with distinctive curved roofs, and a tall "unclimbable" perimeter fence made from corrugated iron sheets.
 A few depots were directly served by their own railway siding, however in most a "surface box" was installed beside the rails in a goods yard or some other existing siding.
 The railway tank wagons would be coupled by hose to the surface box, from where the oil was pumped along a 3" underground pipeline to storage tanks within the oil depot.
 Road tankers were filled from the storage tanks, and these vehicles were often garaged within the depot.
 Most early depots also contained a range of buildings in which oil tins and drums were repaired and repainted prior to being re-filled.

-The Shell-Mex company had operated a rival network of depots across Scotland and the UK, but in 1932 an alliance was agreed that saw the formation of Shell Mex and BP as the joint marketing agency for both concerns.
+The Shell-Mex company had operated a rival network of depots across Scotland and the UK, but in 1932 an alliance was agreed that saw the formation of Scottish Oils & Shell Mex Ltd. as the joint marketing agency for both concerns.
 The Scottish Oil Agency Ltd was then wound-up